Product discovery

 Not a fit

 Free, no facilitation experience needed.
-Your team votes on the opportunity — you walk out with a direction.
+Your team votes on the opportunity, and you walk out with a direction.

 Start free session